hannorein/rebound/README.md

   multiple of the workgrop size.

-  You can test the performance increase by running: make direct && ./nbody       this will run on the CPU make && ./nbody              this will run on the GPU
+  You can test the performance increase by running:
+  `make direct && ./nbody`, which will run on the CPU and `make && ./nbody`, which will run on the GPU.

+  The Makefile is working with the Apple LLVM compiler.
+Changes might be necessary for other compilers such as gcc.